Oneirocom/Magick/README.md

 yarn install
 ```

 Now, copy the `.env.example` file and rename it to `.env` -- you can store secrets and environment variables here.
 This is git ignored but make sure you don't accidentally reveal this in your public repo!
+The minimum you will need to get started is an OpenAI key.

+Finally, make sure you have docker installed and running.
+We recommend the Docker Desktop app which you can find [here](https://docs.docker.com/get-docker/).

 That's it, you're installed.
 In order to run the client and server use this quickstart command: